2025 Washington elections: Local elections

 Municipal elections in Washington are nonpartisan, while county elections are partisan.

 Seattle

 The municipality of Seattle has 499,210 active voters as of May 1, 2025.

 Mayoral election

 The incumbent mayor of Seattle is Democrat Bruce Harrell.
-He is running for re-election to a second term.
+He ran for re-election to a second term.

 City attorney election

 The incumbent Seattle City Attorney is Republican Ann Davison.
-She is running for re-election to a second term.
+She ran for re-election to a second term.

 King County

 King County, Washington has 1,428,492 active voters as of May 1, 2025.

 April Proposition 1

 A special ballot measure election was held on April 22.
 The amendment was successful.